dry-tortuga/songbirdz-collection-backend/README.md

 - [x] Deploy the back-end server to gcloud/aws/azure/etc.
 - [x] Deploy the front-end application to gcloud/aws/azure/etc.
 - [x] Navigate to https://songbirdz.cc and verify that the application is working!
-- [ ] Successfully mint a bird NFT with Metamask - Chrome
+- [x] Successfully mint a bird NFT with Metamask - Chrome
-- [ ] Incorrectly mint a bird NFT with Metamask - Chrome
+- [x] Incorrectly mint a bird NFT with Metamask - Chrome
 - [x] Successfully mint a bird NFT with Coinbase Wallet - Chrome
 - [x] Incorrectly mint a bird NFT with Coinbase Wallet - Chrome
-- [ ] Successfully mint a bird NFT with Metamask - Mobile
+- [x] Successfully mint a bird NFT with Metamask - Mobile
-- [ ] Incorrectly mint a bird NFT with Metamask - Mobile
+- [x] Incorrectly mint a bird NFT with Metamask - Mobile
-- [ ] Successfully mint a bird NFT with Coinbase Wallet - Mobile
+- [x] Successfully mint a bird NFT with Coinbase Wallet - Mobile
-- [ ] Incorrectly mint a bird NFT with Coinbase Wallet - Mobile
+- [x] Incorrectly mint a bird NFT with Coinbase Wallet - Mobile
 - [x] Verify the collection (i.e. metadata) on OpenSea mainnet.

 ## Roadmap for Production
-- [x] Upload the first 1,000 birds in the Picasso collection.
+- [x] Upload the first 1,000 birds in the "Picasso Genesis" flock.
+- [x] Successfully mint all 1,000 birds (0-999) in the "Picasso Genesis" flock.
+- [x] Make public the (merkle-tree, images, species, audio) files for the "Picasso Genesis" flock.
-- [ ] Successfully mint all 1,000 birds in the Picasso collection.
+- [x] Successfully mint all 1,000 birds (1000-1999) in the "Deep Blue" flock.
-- [ ] Make public the merkle tree, images, species, audio, etc. files for the first 1,000 birds in the Picasso collection.
+- [x] Make public the (merkle-tree, images, species, audio) files for the "Deep Blue" flock.
 - [ ] Repeat for TBD collection with birds 2000-2999.
 - [ ] Repeat for TBD collection with birds 3000-3999.
 - [ ] Repeat for TBD collection with birds 4000-4999.